-With the liberalisation of the economy and globalisation India's youth once again began to emerge from the undergrounds, in large numbers eager to participate in the modernising economy, moving in droves to centres of finance, industry and opportunity, The City.
-In the dying years of the late century the rise of the 'new middle class' in post-liberalisation India, especially the youth who found their feet in that time and place, was a phenomenon.
-Raised as they were in a techno-world without shortages and rationing they redefined the mores and manners of a generation, especially their new-found consumer identities.
+With the liberalisation of the economy and globalisation India's youth once again began to emerge from the underground, in large numbers eager to participate in the modernising economy, moving in droves to centres of finance, industry and opportunity, The City.
+In the dying years of the last century the rise of the 'new middle class' in post-liberalisation India, especially the young who found their feet in that time and place, was a phenomenon.
+Raised as they were in a world without shortages and rationing and on the edges of a technology revolution, they redefined the mores and manners of a generation, especially their new-found consumer identities.
 [Fernandes 2006].
-Not only did they represent the potential for realising the outcomes of liberalisation, they were also the purveyors of the products of liberalisation, without whom the burgeoning new economy would cease to grow.
+Not only did they represent the potential for realising the outcomes of liberalisation, they were also the purveyors of the products of liberalisation, without whom the burgeoning new economy would have ceased to grow.